Home Click here to read "The Fish Files"|

 - What is the Fishmobile?

 Darwin used to drive an old full-size sedan with a wooden plank bolted in place of the rear bumper, featuring a hand-lettered sign condemning John MacArthur, James Dobson, Charles Swindoll, and other popular teachers.
 Also prominently hand-lettered on the wooden "bumper" was Darwin's toll-free telephone number 1-800-HOW-TRUE.
-We haven't seen the Fishmobile in some time.
+The Fishmobile must have given up the ghost in the mid 1990s.

 - What happens if I call the toll-free number?